 Drift Fishing

-Use wind or current to your advantage.
-Point your kayak’s bow into the drift and cast ahead of your movement.
-Let the drift carry you to your bait rather than paddling after it.
-This covers water efficiently while maintaining a natural presentation.
+Wind and current are free trolling motors.
+Point your bow into the drift and cast ahead of your movement.
+Let the drift carry you to your bait instead of paddling after it.
+Covers water efficiently with totally natural presentation.
+Some of my best days have been pure drift sessions where I didn’t touch the paddle for an hour.

 The Kayak Corkscrew

-When fighting fish, point your kayak at the fish and let it pull you around.
-This reduces stress on light tackle and tires fish faster.
-Fighting a big fish perpendicular to your kayak creates leverage problems and risks flipping in extreme cases.
+When a fish is on, point your kayak at it and let it tow you.
+This reduces stress on light tackle and wears fish out faster than fighting perpendicular to the boat.
+Fighting big fish sideways creates leverage problems and — in extreme cases — flip risk.
+Go with the fish, not against it.

 Standing Fishing

-Stable kayaks allow standing for better visibility and improved casting angles.
-Practice standing in calm conditions before attempting it around fish.
-Brace your feet against foot pegs and maintain a wide stance.
-Standing adds significant ability to spot fish and targets.
+Stable kayaks let you stand for better visibility and casting angles.
+Practice standing in calm water before trying it near fish.
+Brace feet against foot pegs, wide stance.
+The elevated viewpoint makes spotting fish and structure so much easier.
+Game changer on clear water.

 Fishing Different Water Types